Hats-Protocol/hats-protocol/README.md

 Each Hat has several properties:

 - `id` - the integer identifier for the Hat, which also serves as the ERC1155 token id (see three paragraphs below)
-- `details` - metadata about the Hat; such as a name, description, and other properties like
+- `details` - metadata about the Hat; such as a name, description, and other properties like roles and responsibilities associated with the Hat
 - `maxSupply` - the maximum number of addresses that can wear the Hat at once
 - `admin` - the Hat that controls who can wear the Hat
 - `oracle` - the address that controls whether a given wearer of the Hat is in good standing